Landing craft: Origins

 During the inter-war period, the combination of the negative experience at Gallipoli and economic stringency contributed to the delay in procuring equipment and adopting a universal doctrine for amphibious operations in the Royal Navy.

-Despite this outlook, the British produced the Motor Landing Craft in 1920, based on their experience with the early 'Beetle' armoured transport.
+Despite this outlook, the British produced the Motor Landing Craft in 1920, based on their experience with the early 'Black Beetle' armoured transport.
 The craft could put a medium tank directly onto a beach.
 From 1924, it was used with landing boats in annual exercises in amphibious landings.
 A prototype motor landing craft, designed by J. Samuel White of Cowes, was built and first sailed in 1926.
 It weighed 16 tons and had a box-like appearance, having a square bow and stern.
 To prevent fouling of the propellers in a craft destined to spend time in surf and possibly be beached, a crude waterjet propulsion system was devised by White's designers.
 A Hotchkiss petrol engine drove a centrifugal pump which produced a jet of water, pushing the craft ahead or astern, and steering it, according to how the jet was directed.
 Speed was 5–6 knots and its beaching capacity was good.
 By 1930, three MLC were operated by the Royal Navy.

 The United States revived and experimented in their approach to amphibious warfare between 1913 and mid-1930s, when the United States Navy and United States Marine Corps became interested in setting up advanced bases in opposing countries during wartime; the prototype advanced base force officially evolved into the Fleet Marine Force (FMF) in 1933.

 In 1939, during the annual Fleet Landing Exercises, the FMF became interested in the military potential of Andrew Higgins's design of a powered, shallow-draught boat.
 These LCPL, dubbed the 'Higgins Boats', were reviewed and passed by the U.S. Naval Bureau of Construction and Repair.
 Soon, the Higgins boats were developed to a final design with a rampthe LCVP, and were produced in large numbers.
 The boat was a more flexible variant of the LCPR with a wider ramp.
 It could carry 36 troops, a small vehicle such as a jeep, or a corresponding amount of cargo.